Southeast

 What are the recreational access restrictions?

-Waterfall Canyon Bridge area - The US 60 pull-out east of the Queen Creek tunnel nearest the Waterfall Canyon Bridge is expected to be closed during Waterfall Canyon Bridge reconstruction.
+Waterfall Canyon Bridge area - The US 60 pull-out east of the Queen Creek tunnel nearest the Waterfall Canyon Bridge is closed during Waterfall Canyon Bridge reconstruction.
 Other nearby pull-outs may close intermittently based on the contractor’s staging needs.
 In addition, the area near the bridge will be inaccessible due to construction work.

 For More Information